-Recognizing Leadership in Advanced Networking for K20 Education
+Recognizing leadership in Advanced Networking for Community Anchor Institutions

 The Richard Rose Award recognizes extraordinary individual contributions to extending the reach of advanced networking from research universities to the broadest education community, including primary and secondary schools, community colleges, libraries, museums, and other cultural, artistic, historic, and scientific organizations throughout the United States.

-Background: The award is named in honor of Richard Rose (1947-2007), who was an early leader in the National.
+Background: The award is named in honor of Richard Rose (1947-2007), who was an early leader in the National Internet2 K20 Initiative, now part of the Internet2 Community Anchor Program (CAP).
 Richard was executive director of the University of Maryland Academic Telecommunications System (UMATS) and the University System of Maryland (USM) Office of Information Technology.
-He was an indefatigable advocate for extending the Internet2 Network to students at all levels—in both formal and information education—in the U.S. to broaden and deepen opportunities in learning, scholarship, and science.
-Richard Rose was, and remains, an inspiration to his colleagues working in the National Internet2 K20 Initiative.
+He was an indefatigable advocate for extending the Internet2 Network to students at all levels—in both formal and informal education—in the U.S. to broaden and deepen opportunities in learning, scholarship, and science.
+Richard Rose was, and remains, an inspiration to the entire Internet2 Community Anchor Program community.

-Recipients: Each year, the Rose Award honors a K20 educator and/or technologist with a demonstrable impact on the K20 community by extending advanced networking, content, and services to this broad array of institutions and constituents; a leaders with the capacity to bring together diverse communities around common goals and projects; an individual with an accumulated record of accomplishments in the Internet2 K20 community.
+Recipients: Each year, the Rose Award honors an educator and/or technologist with a demonstrable impact on the formal and informal education community by extending advanced networking, content, and services to this broad array of institutions and constituents; a leaders with the capacity to bring together diverse communities around common goals and projects; an individual with an accumulated record of accomplishments in the Internet2 Community Anchor Program community.

-- 2009 – Carol Willis, manager of the Texas Education Telecommunications Network (TETN), and Jennifer Oxenford, Web and Public Relations Manager, Mid-Atlantic Gigapop (MAGPI) (honorable mention)
+- 2009 – Carol Willis, Texas Education Telecommunications Network (TETN); Jennifer Oxenford, Mid-Atlantic Gigapop (MAGPI) (honorable mention)